mitric-lab/programming_theochem/src/02-symbolic_computation/04-harmonic_oscillator.md

 Sometimes one might just want to use SymPy to generate symbolic expressions to be used in functions.
 Instead of typing the results in by hand, one could use one of SymPy's built-in printers.
-Here, we shall use `NumPyPrinter`, which converts a SymPy expression to a string of python code:
+Here, we shall use `NumPyPrinter`, which converts a SymPy expression to a string of Python code:
 ```python
 {{#include ../codes/02-symbolic_computation/harmonic_oscillator.py:numpy_printer}}
 ```